MultiSafepay/docs/content/payments/features/zero-authorization/_index.md

     - /tools/zero-authorization/how-to-activate-zero-authorization/
 ---

-Zero Authorization is a way of verifying a credit card without charging the cardholder.
+Zero Authorization is a MultiSafepay solution that lets you verify credit cards without charging the cardholder.
 We charge an amount of 0 EUR (with or without [3D Secure](/payments/methods/credit-and-debit-cards/user-guide/glossary/#3d-secure)) to the credit card, store the card details as a token, and then check if the card is legitimate.

 You can then also use the token for [tokenization](/payments/features/tokenization) or [Recurring Payments](/payments/features/recurring-payments/).